 Resource Scarcity

-1. Efficient Resource Use: Prioritize technologies and strategies that maximize resource efficiency.
-Reduce waste and optimize production processes to make the most of limited resources.
+Efficient Resource Use: First of all, prioritize the technologies and strategies that yield the highest return on resource utilization.
+Next, eliminate waste and refine the production processes to get the most out of the scarce resources.

 Severe Hazards